 We envision a future where the empirically underpinned knowledge gained from contemplative wisdom, innovative research, lifelong education, and authentic dialogue and practice allows us, our society, and our world to flourish.

 Our Mission Statement

-Our mission is to build a truly inclusive community of novice and adept practitioners, scholars and academics, clinicians and researchers, and secular and spiritual leaders and changemakers who are focused on using these profound practices to transform not just individuals but the entirety of human society, through greater connection and compassion.
-Our mission is achieved through our four guiding pillars of research, education, practice and scholarship.
+Our mission is to build a truly inclusive community of novice and adept practitioners, scholars and academics, clinicians and researchers, and secular, Indigenous, religious and spiritual leaders and changemakers who are focused on understanding, investigating and sharing these profound practices to the benefit of both individuals and the entirety of human society, through greater connection and compassion.
+Our mission is achieved through our engagement, education, and practice programs and our foundation of research.

 Our Values and Ethos

 - Compassion | We seek to nurture the potential of all by bringing a boundless humanity and kindness to our work.

 - Inclusivity | We warmly embrace diversity of thought, experience, perspective, and tradition and are committed to the principles of true accessibility.